 In online meetings some participants might opt out from the conversation and some might feel that they are not heard or cannot express their opinions of the topic.
 During the meeting it is important to hear what everyone has to say.
 As an organizer of the meeting go through all participants and ask their opinions regularly.
-Also, a chat can be utilized as a tool for participating and asking for answers there.

 Try not using cameras – during the coronavirus situation the connection is slower